First-Party Fraud

 - First-party fraud = Your customer is the fraudster, using their own real identity

-- Includes friendly fraud (chargeback abuse), refund fraud, and promo abuse
+- Umbrella category that includes: friendly fraud (chargeback abuse), refund fraud, and promo abuse

 - Hardest to detect because the customer looks legitimate